mohi-chat/Routing/Routing/README.txt

 4. Then the program executes the algorithms.
 Totally there are 10 graphs and for each graph we execute 3 algorithms on 5 (s, t) pairs.
 Therefore we have 150 algorithm runs.
 That roughly takes another 7 minutes to complete.
 Together with the generation and execution step it would take 15 minutes for the program to finish.
 If we don't save the graphs it just takes 7 minutes.

 Note: No additional libraries have been used.
-And routing algorithm implementations have been referred from class notes.